matrix-org/matrix-spec-proposals/proposals/3824-oidc-aware-clients.md

 Firstly, a client can specify which action the user is wanting to achieve at the point of SSO redirection.
 This allows the homeserver to display the most relevant UI to the user.

-Secondly, the homeserver can optionally specify which auth type is `delegated.oidc.compatibility` are supported for an authentication type.
+Secondly, the homeserver can optionally specify which auth type is `delegated_oidc_compatibility` are supported for an authentication type.

 ### Homeserver indicates that an `m.login.sso` flow is for compatibility

-Add an optional `delegated.oidc.compatibility` field to the response of `GET /_matrix/client/v3/login`:
+Add an optional `delegated_oidc_compatibility` field to the response of `GET /_matrix/client/v3/login`:

-`"delegated.oidc.compatibility"?: boolean`
+`"delegated_oidc_compatibility"?: boolean`

 For example, if a homeserver is advertising password login for legacy clients only then it could return the following: